-An individual's chronological age simply reflects the number of months or years an individual has been alive.
+An individual's chronological age reflects the number of months or years an individual has been alive.
 Although certain developmental milestones and characteristics correlate with chronological age, it is an unreliable measure of the aging process.

 One study used the Hannum clock to investigate associations between DNAm age (where "m" represents methylation) and chronological age in African Americans and whites and to identify links between race, poverty, sex, and epigenetic age acceleration.
-The study investigators analyzed methylation profiles present in DNA samples from 487 middle-aged African American and white men and women.
+The study investigators analyzed methylation profiles in DNA samples from 487 middle-aged African-American and white men and women.
 The investigators found that African American men and women had more age-associated DNAm changes in genes implicated in age-related diseases and cellular pathways involved in growth and development than white men and women.
 Interestingly, African Americans also demonstrated slower extrinsic aging than whites.
 These findings may have relevance for age- and race-related health disparities.

-"the Hannum clock demonstrated that exposure to abuse, financial hardship, or neighborhood disadvantage that occurred around the age of 7.5 years alters DNA methylation patterns, which may influence normal patterns of cellular aging" Click To Tweet
+"The Hannum clock demonstrated that exposure to abuse, financial hardship, or neighborhood disadvantage that occurred around the age of 7.5 years alters DNA methylation patterns, which may influence normal patterns of cellular aging" Click To Tweet

 Another study investigated the effects of cigarette smoking on aging using the Hannum clock based on methylation data drawn from two large cohorts of adults living in the United States.
 The findings indicated that not only was smoking associated with accelerated biological aging, but even low levels of exposure elicited strong effects.